-Based on the GBP/USD rate over the past 5 years, now is a pretty good time to buy US Dollars with British Pounds because the exchange rate is closer to the top-end of the historical trading range.
+Based on the GBP/USD rate over the past 5 years, now is not a great time to buy US Dollars with British Pounds because the exchange rate is closer to the bottom-end of the historical trading range.

-The higher the exchange rate, the cheaper it is to buy US Dollars with British Pounds.
+The higher the GBP/USD exchange rate, the cheaper it is to buy US Dollars with British Pounds.

 Will the Pound get stronger against the US Dollar?

 2021 was a mixed year for the GBP/USD rate – rising in the first half of the year, but then falling in the second half of the year.

 So far in 2022, the trend in the GBP/USD exchange rate has been downward as the US Dollar has been strongly favoured by investors.

 The most pressing issue at the moment is the rise in global inflation.

 It has led investors to take a more cautious approach to currencies, which has increased the appeal of the US Dollar.